You can only use the letters (A-Å) in the name, as well as certain allowed special characters supported by the Danish CPR system.

 In some cultures, no distinction is made between first name and surname.
 The Danish naming rules allow your child to have the name of one of the parents or grandparents as his/her surname, if the name originates from a tradition in another culture.

 Some surnames are traditional in a culture where there is gender-specific suffixes to the name.
-For example, Male: -ov and Female: -ova.
+For example, Male: '-ov' and Female: '-ova'.

 The Danish naming rules allow your child to have a gender-specific suffix to his/her surname if the name originates from a tradition in another culture.
 You can see the list of these gender-specific suffixes on the website of the Agency of Family Law.